POLOCALC/lager/README.md

 - **Footer** — last N lines of the log file, colour-coded by log level.

 ### `GPIO`
-Controls a status LED on a Raspberry Pi GPIO pin (BCM pin 17 by default).
-The LED reflects the controller lifecycle:
+Controls a status LED on a Raspberry Pi GPIO pin (BCM pin 17 by default). <font color="red">Don't forget a 220 Ohm resistor to avoid frying the diode and GPIO.</font> The LED reflects the controller lifecycle:

 | LED state | Meaning |
 |-----------|----------|